turingschool/backend-curriculum-site/module2/projects/mini-project.markdown

 - [ ] Space and text is balanced.
 White space is used to visually separate content.
 - [ ] The application is easily usable.
 The user can intuitvely navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.

+### Database

+- [ ] Properly implements a one-to-many relationship
+- [ ] Properly implements a many-to-many relationship
+- [ ] Utilizes primary and foreign keys appropriately

+### Code Quality

+- [ ] Logic lives in the appropriate files
+- [ ] Methods are refactored and follow SRP
+- [ ] Naming follows convention

 ### Testing

 - [ ] Project has a running test suite